- US Online Poker

 Online sports betting in Tennessee is safe and easy to use.

-First, you’ll need to decide on the sportsbook you want to bet with and either download their app to your mobile device or visit their website on your computer.
+First, you’ll need to decide on what sportsbook you want to bet with and either download its app to your mobile device or visit the website on your computer.
 You’ll be asked to provide some personal information on sign-up, and to submit documents to confirm your identity.

-The apps and sites will offer free bets or deposit bonuses just for signing up.
+The apps and sites offer free bets or deposit bonuses just for signing up.
 Otherwise, you’ll need to make a deposit.
-Fortunately, you’ll have many options to do so, such as:
+Fortunately, you have many options to do so, such as:

 Once you’ve completed those steps, you’ll be good to go.

-All the most common and popular sports are available for betting in Tennessee.
+All of the most common and popular sports are available for betting in Tennessee.
 Unlike some states, there are no restrictions relating to college sports, including betting on teams from Tennessee colleges and on games played in-state.

 Around the country, the most popular leagues for betting are:

 However, plenty of other options exist, including various kinds of racing, international sports, minor leagues, foreign leagues, and less popular sports like darts and table tennis.

 In some other states, betting on esports is possible, and betting on chess is being discussed.
 Whether these become available in Tennessee is to be determined.

-Tennessee sports betting will include all the same options available elsewhere.
-A partial list of the options you can find includes:
+Tennessee sports betting includes all of the same options available elsewhere.
+Here is a partial list of the options you can find:

 Yes.
 This popular form of online sports betting is available in Tennessee.
 This means that you will be able to place bets on a game already in progress, with odds that are updated on the fly.

 By the same token, you will be able to cash out bets you’ve already placed, even before they’re officially settled.

-Sports betting operators in Tennessee will pay a tax of 20% on gross revenue, which is on the high side.
+Sports betting operators in Tennessee pay a tax of 20% on gross revenue, which is on the high side.